NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 8.1 Drawing and Change Control

-The supplier must have a documented system for assuring that the latest Herrmans drawings are in effect at their facility.
+The supplier must have a documented system for assuring that the latest Nordic Lights drawings are in effect at their facility.
 The supplier’s quality management system must contain a documented procedure that describes the method used for the receipt, review, distribution, and implementation of all changes to drawings and specifications.
 In addition, the procedure must address control of obsolete drawings and specifications.
 A documented procedure should also detail the method used to contain new or modified parts until approved by the customer.

 Suppliers must have systems in place to control changes to drawings, specifications, processes, or produced parts.
 Systems should be capable of handling changes being requested by the customer, and also changes requested by the supplier.

 A Supplier Process Change Request (SPCR) is used to request a change to a released part, process, drawing, or specification.
-Herrmans encourages SPCRs for process improvement with the stipulation that before an SPCR is submitted, the supplier thoroughly reviews their FMEA and control plan to assure that all process-related issues have been addressed and resolved.
+Nordic Lights encourages SPCRs for process improvement with the stipulation that before an SPCR is submitted, the supplier thoroughly reviews their FMEA and control plan to assure that all process-related issues have been addressed and resolved.

 The originator of an SPCR includes the following information: